ankishb/ml-toolbox/tutorials/imp-ml-logical-points.md

 Suppose two judges rank a collection of items and we are interested in how much their ranking orders agree.
 We can use `Spearman's rank coefficient` to measure their degree of consensus in the ranking order.

-### Cosine similarity: Let’s imagine that you need to determine how similar two documents or corpus of text are.
-Which distance metrics will you use?
+### Cosine similarity:

-The answer is cosine similarity.
+to determine how similar two documents or corpus of text are.

 ### Jaccard distance: Lastly, we will change our focus of attention.
 Instead of calculating distances between vectors, we will work with sets.